Kate graduated from Sonoma State University with a Bachelor of Science (BS) degree in biology. She currently resides in Sonoma, California.

 Poisoning or Toxicosis

 If your dog ingests toxins or poison, vomiting may occur shortly after.
-In most cases, vomiting will begin within 1 hour to 24 hours after the ingestion of most poisons.
+In most cases, vomiting will begin within one to 24 hours after the ingestion of most poisons.
 In these cases, your dog's body is attempting to eliminate the poison as quickly as possible.

 To know whether your dog has consumed toxic materials, you will have to do some investigating.
 Check your floor, baseboards, or areas where your dog has recently been to see if there are any leftover remnants or packaging debris or evidence of poison substances nearby.
 Substances that can very be poisonous to dogs include: